anaverageone/anaverageone/_posts/2020-02-28-sample-markdown.md

-## Local URLs in project sites {#local-urls}

-👉 Click the link in our bio or visit [https://anaverageone.github.io/] to order your pack today.
+## 👉 Click the link in our bio or visit [https://anaverageone.github.io/] to order your pack today.

 🚚 Fresh, organic, and delivered straight to your door – because you deserve better than supermarket bread!

 ![Crepe](/assets/img/breadrolls.jpg)